Skip to main content

 FDIC insurance covers one account type per depositor (individual), per account ownership type, per financial institution.

-When we say “type of account” in this context, we don’t mean type as in checking or saving account.
-We’re talking about the ownership type, such as single, joint, etc.
+When we say “type of account” in this context, we don’t mean type as in checking or savings account.
+We’re talking about the ownership type, such as single, joint, etc. The chart below may help you understand how each category impacts coverage limits.15

 Type of Account